Carabinieri: History

 They still use a version of the historic uniform today for ceremonies.

 Design

 The uniform that the Gendarmerie wore in 1814 consisted of a turquoise fabric buttoned suit with a blue collar and padded gloves.
 Since 1822, some small changes have been made to the uniform.
 Officials and Marshals had silver swords and sabres, both in a black leather scabbard.
 At the beginning of the 20th Century, the rules of the dress code were reinforced because of World War I.

-Troops had three different types of uniforms: the Complete uniform, the Ordinary uniform, and the Effort uniform.
+Troopers had three different types of uniforms: the Complete uniform, the Ordinary uniform, and the Effort uniform.
 The Carabinieri's uniform at that time was made of a green-grey cloth material, and was used by all soldiers.

 Historical and Ceremonial (Special) uniform

 For historical and ceremonial use, the Carabinieri uniform consists of a distinctive black uniform made of silver braids around the collar and cuffs, edges trimmed in scarlet and epaulettes in silver.
 The fringes of the mounted division are white, and the infantry has light blue.
 The headgear used is the traditional two-pointed hat for Carabinieri, known as the Lucerna, also called a bicorne.

 During the 1980s Giorgio Armani designed the new more modern uniforms.